MicroEJ/docs/KernelDeveloperGuide/overview.rst

 with the sandboxed application structure (see chapter *Sandboxed Application Structure* of the `Sandboxed Application Developer's Guide <https://developer.microej.com/packages/appdevguide-sand-4.0-C/TLT-0788-DGI-SandboxedApplicationDeveloperGuide-MicroEJ_4.0-C.pdf>`_).
-A sandboxed application is intended to be executed by a Multi-App Firmware.
+A sandboxed application is intended to be executed by a Multi-Sandbox Firmware.

-A *Resident Application* is a Sandboxed Application that is linked into a Multi-App Firmware.
+A *Resident Application* is a Sandboxed Application that is linked into a Multi-Sandbox Firmware.

-A *Multi-App Platform* is a Platform with the Multi Applications capability of the MicroEJ Core Engine enabled (see the chapter *Multi-Applications* of the `Device Developer's
+A *Multi-Sandbox Platform* is a Platform with the Multi Sandbox capability of the MicroEJ Core Engine enabled (see the chapter *Multi-Sandbox* of the `Device Developer's
 Guide <https://developer.microej.com/packages/devdevguide-4.0-A/TLT-0784-MAN-DeviceDevGuide.pdf>`_).
-A Multi-App Firmware can only be built with a Multi-App Platform.
+A Multi-Sandbox Firmware can only be built with a Multi-Sandbox Platform.

 A *Single-App Firmware* is produced by building and linking a Standalone Application with a Platform.

-A *Virtual Device* is the Multi-App Firmware counterpart for developing a Sandboxed Application in MicroEJ Studio.
+A *Virtual Device* is the Multi-Sandbox Firmware counterpart for developing a Sandboxed Application in MicroEJ Studio.
 It provides the firmware functional simulation part.
-Usually it also provides a mean to directly deploy a Sandboxed Application on the target device running a Multi-App Firmware (this is called *Local Deployment*).
+Usually it also provides a mean to directly deploy a Sandboxed Application on the target device running a Multi-Sandbox Firmware (this is called *Local Deployment*).
 In case of dynamic application deployment, the Virtual Device must be published on MicroEJ Store in order to execute an internal batch applications build for this